isl/FRConfigurationTool/README.md

    repositories, usually based on the RDF/S technology, as in the domain of cultural heritage.
 ISO21127 (CIDOC Conceptual Reference Model) is a rich conceptual model or ontology) capable of describing the world stored in such repositories.
-Simpler models like those consisting only of “core metadata” as in Dublin Core, lack the expressiveness and the potentiality to integrate the knowledge and to apply reasoning on it.
+Simpler models like those consisting only of 'core metadata' as in Dublin Core, lack the expressiveness and the potentiality to integrate the knowledge and to apply reasoning on it.
 Nevertheless, the more complex structure complicates the information
    searching: the declarative SPARQL query formulation becomes harder for the user due